Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 Qualified medical care

-Doctors carry out complex manipulations.
+Doctors perform complex manipulations.

 • normalization of high blood pressure;